 Guided Tours for Groups

-Please note that due to high demand, the Dachau Concentration Camp Memorial Site is fully booked until the end of August 2024.
-Tours and seminars for groups can only be offered again from September 2024.
-Tours for individual visitors will take place as usual – please buy your ticket for the open tours at the information desk in the visitor centre at least 45 minutes before the tour begins.
+Please note that guided tours and workshops for groups must be booked at least three months in advance.
+Individual visitors should buy their tickets for the open tours at the information desk in the visitor centre at least 45 minutes before the tour begins.

 Guided Tours for Groups and School Classes